hsutter/cppfront/docs/cpp2/expressions.md

 }
 ```

 For details, see [Design note: Explicit discard](https://github.com/hsutter/cppfront/wiki/Design-note%3A-Explicit-discard).
 In Cpp2, data is always initialized, data is never silently lost, data flow is always visible.
 Data is precious, and it's always safe.
-This feels right and proper to me.

 ## `is` — safe type/value queries

 An `x is C` expression allows safe type and value queries, and evaluates to `true` if `x` matches constraint `C`.
-It supports both static and dynamic queries, including customization, with support for the standard dynamically typed libraries `std::variant`, `std::optional`, and `std::any` provided in the box.
+It supports both static and dynamic queries, including customization, with support for standard library dynamic types like `std::variant`, `std::optional`, `std::expected`, and `std::any` provided out of the box.

 There are two kinds of `is`: